 How McDonald’s Got Tim Burton Fired From Batman

 Riding high off the success of Batman, Burton upped the weirdness and made a solid sequel.
 He introduced Catwoman, played brilliantly by Michelle Pfeiffer, whose scenes with Batman are extraordinary.
-Danny DeVito is also a delight as Penguin, and his run for mayor is still a magnificent piece of political satire.
+Danny DeVito is also a delight as Penguin, and his run for mayor is still a magnificent piece of political satire

 The film exudes personality.
 It’s a film with a confident director who knows precisely what he wants to do, and a studio letting him get incredibly strange with it.
-Darker superhero movies would come later, but there still has never been a beast like Batman Returns.
+Darker superhero movies would come later, but there has still never been a beast like Batman Returns.

 BEST TiM BURTON MOVIES